top of page

 “Mountains have a way of dealing with overconfidence.”
 Hermann Buhl.

-The hike to Mt Lafayette and Mt Lincoln and Little Haystack Mt via Franconia Ridge Trail is one of the most popular hikes in the White Mountains.
-After reviewing our options, we chose to hike the loop clockwise: following the Old Bridle Path and Green Leaf Trail to Lafayette then using the Franconia Ridge Trail to summit Lincoln and Little Haystack and finally descending back to the trailhead via Falling Water Trail.
+The trek to Mt Lafayette, Mt Lincoln, and Little Haystack Mt via the Franconia Ridge Trail ranks among the most popular hikes in the White Mountains.
+After considering various routes, we decided to tackle the loop in a clockwise direction: following the Old Bridle Path and Green Leaf Trail to reach Lafayette, then taking the Franconia Ridge Trail to summit Lincoln and Little Haystack, and finally descending to the trailhead via the Falling Water Trail.

 Mt Lafayette trailhead.

-We started bright and early and were on the trail by 8:00 AM.
-Weather was perfect for a long day of hiking with cool temperatures and no winds.
+We began our day early and hit the trail by 8:00 AM.
+The weather was ideal for a long hike, with cool temperatures and no wind.

 Mt Lafayette via Old Bridle Path.